Belle Gonzalez: Background and education

 Her mother was Isang Tapales (1901–1987), a Filipino soprano opera singer and voice teacher who performed internationally, most notably as Madam Butterfly for the La Scala Opera Company in Milan.
 In her native country Tapales founded the Philippine Opera Company.
 Belle's father was Jerzy Cziaplitzky, a Polish baritone.
 From her parents she inherited the ability to sing in eight different languages.
 Her uncle was the Filipino administrator, composer, conductor and violinist Ramón Tapales (1906–1995).

 Belle Gonzalez took on the name of her mother's second husband, Enrique Gonzalez, a Filipino/Spanish student of opera in Milan.
 She grew up in Italy, and with her half-sister was later placed with a family in Belgium while her mother toured.

 Manila

 Returning to the Philippines in 1939 as war approached she began learning classical piano.
 But her family lost everything when Manila was raised to the ground in 1945 and so to earn money she began singing jazz music in clubs, touring, and eventually broadcasting and recording.
 A version of No Other Love she recorded sold several million copies in the Philippines.

 While performing in Singapore she met John Boyden, then a British soldier on National Service, later a record executive with EMI.
 They subsequently moved to England and married in 1957.
-For several years they ran record shops, initially Philharmonic Records in Richmond and later in Connaught Street, Bayswater, but later divorced.
+For several years they ran record shops, initially Philharmonic Records in Richmond and then in Connaught Street, Bayswater, but later divorced.